Python-GIS-book/site/source/part2/chapter-07/md/04-map-algebra.md

 ## Local operations

 A local function operates ..
+Chapter 7.6 includes many more examples of using local operations related to working with multiband satellite data and geospatial timeseries data spanning multiple years.

 ```python
 # Calculate the suitability index by weighting the "points" given for different layers